 However, be careful about the word “expertise” and how you’re using it.
 Experience with something does not equate into expertise.
 For example, just because you use Instagram does not make you a social media expert.

-Thoroughly review your application.
+Tip 4: Thoroughly review your application.

 Spelling and grammar errors land potentially good applications in the “no” pile without a second glance.
+Don’t want to run spellcheck?
+You won’t get a marketing internship (paid or unpaid).

 The first place to start is using spell check—even if you think you don’t need it.
 Once everything comes back clean, read your cover letter out loud.
 Does it make sense?